aws-samples/amazon-ecr-continuous-scan/README.md

 ]
 ```

-Get an overview of the scan result findings
+Get an overview of the scan result findings across the registered scan configurations:

 ```sh
 $ curl $ECRSCANAPI_URL/summary